choria-io/website/docs/content/deployment/requirements/_index.md

 ### Required

-  * You must use Puppet 6 deployed using the Puppet Inc AIO packages - the one called _puppet-agent_.
+  * You must use Puppet 6 or 7 deployed using the Puppet Inc AIO packages - the one called _puppet-agent_.
   * You must be using a Puppet Server based setup, typically using _puppetserver_
   * You need to run middleware, Choria has its own Choria Broker that supports RedHat 7 and 8, Debian and Ubuntu.
   * Your certnames must match your FQDNs - the default